SimonLab2/simonLab2/README.md

 <h1>Hi, I'm Simon!

   <a href="https://linkedin.com"in/seneriko/><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+  I am a recent graduate with a profound interest in cybersecurity and a dedication to solving complex Internet Security problems.

+  My Areas of Interests:

   <br/><a href="https://github.com/joshmadakor1">Programmer</a>, >Cybersecurity Professional</a>, >YouTuber</a></h1>

-I am a recent graduate with a profound interest in cybersecurity and a dedication to solving complex Internet Security problems.

 <h2>👨‍💻 Cyber Security Certifications:</h2>
 - CompTIA Network+